TSYJ-He/AMFT/readme.md

 ## Abstract

 Large Language Models (LLMs) are typically fine-tuned for reasoning tasks through a two-stage pipeline of Supervised Fine-Tuning (SFT) followed by Reinforcement Learning (RL), a process fraught with catastrophic forgetting and suboptimal trade-offs between imitation and exploration.
 Recent single-stage methods attempt to unify SFT and RL using heuristics, but lack a principled mechanism for dynamically balancing the two paradigms.
 In this paper, we reframe this challenge through the theoretical lens of **implicit rewards**, viewing SFT and RL not as distinct methods but as complementary reward signals.
-We introduce **Adaptive Meta Fine‑Tuning (AMFT)**, a novel single-stage algorithm that learns the optimal balance between SFT's implicit, path-level reward and RL's explicit, outcome-based reward.
+We introduce **Adaptive Meta Fine‑Tuning (AMFT)**, a novel and single-stage algorithm that learns the optimal balance between SFT's implicit, path-level reward and RL's explicit, outcome-based reward.
 The core of AMFT is a **meta-gradient adaptive weight controller** that treats the SFT-RL balance as a learnable parameter, dynamically optimizing it to maximize long-term task performance.
 AMFT consistently establishes a new state-of-the-art and demonstrates superior generalization on out-of-distribution (OOD) tasks.

 ## Framework Overview
 ![Framework](https://github.com/user-attachments/assets/58a3c829-dfea-44b3-941d-9ca8fd169edb)